ethersphere/bee-staging/README.md

 This repository contains all the definitions for the Bee staging releases used by the Swarm Team.

-We're using [helmsman](https://github.com/Praqma/helmsman) to manage the deployments to our kubernetes cluster.
-You can learn more about helmsman's [desired state specification](https://github.com/Praqma/helmsman/blob/master/docs/desired_state_specification.md).
+We're using [helmsman](https://github.com/Praqma/helmsman) to manage the deployments to our Kubernetes cluster.
+You can learn more about Helmsman's [desired state specification](https://github.com/Praqma/helmsman/blob/master/docs/desired_state_specification.md).

 ## Prerequisites